gokulakrishnanvs/ReciepeRemix/README.md

 # Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This is Reciepe Remnix.
+Get your receipe generated based on the ingredients that you add

 To get started, take a look at src/app/page.tsx.